netdata/netdata/docs/monitor/configure-alarms.md

 ## Edit health configuration files

 All of Netdata's [health configuration files](/health/REFERENCE.md#health-configuration-files) are in Netdata's config directory, inside the `health.d/` directory.
-Use Netdata's `edit-config` script to make changes to any of these files.
+Navigate to your [Netdata config directory](/docs/configure/nodes.md) and use `edit-config` to make changes to any of these files.

 For example, to edit the `cpu.conf` health configuration file, run: